 As a concert soloist, Ms. DeCoste was featured in Carl Orff’s Carmina Burana, Poulenc’s Gloria, Mendelssohn's Elijah, Handel's Messiah and Beethoven's 9th Symphony.
 She also appeared as a guest soloist at Merkin Concert Hall in New York premiering composer Jed Feuer's Orchestral Suite and Two Songs for Soprano.

 Ms. DeCoste is a graduate of the Martina Arroyo role study program and earned her bachelors degree from the Ithaca College School of Music where she performed the role of Adele in Die Fledermaus and was praised for her "shining acting" and "superb voice."
-This season's engagements include a debut with Bennington Choral Society where she will sing the role of Glauce in Luigi Cherubini's Medea.
+Recent engagements landed her a debut with Bennington Choral Society where she sang the role of Glauce in Luigi Cherubini's Medea.
+This season's projects also include performances and a recording of the role of Nella in Giacomo Puccini's comic opera Gianni Schicchi with Social Distance Opera.